Sustainable business is no longer about banning plastic water bottles from the office or arming your organisation with glossy reports.

-Imperial College Business School’s fifth annual conference will explain why businesses need to consider more than their reputations when it comes to sustainability.
-Top academics, business leaders and policymakers will bring together new economic models and practical experience to find ways businesses can improve human and environmental health.
+Imperial College Business School’s fifth annual conference will explain why and how to experiment and innovate towards a new way of doing business centred around stakeholders.
+Top academics, business leaders and policymakers will bring together new economic models and practical experience to find ways businesses can improve human and environmental wellbeing.

 Our key themes will include: